menghaibin2009/cncamp/README.md

-# cncmp
+# cncamp
-repo for cncmp
+repo for cncamp